When and where was your first concert with the MCO?

 Fjodor has received scholarships from the Margarete-von-Riemenschneider Foundation and the Richard-Wagner-Verband.
 His orchestral career includes holding the positions of concertmaster in the State Youth Orchestra of Hessen, co-concertmaster of the National Youth Orchestra of Germany and concertmaster of the Schleswig-Holstein-Musikfestival Orchestra under the baton of Sir Simon Rattle, Kurt Masur, Vladimir Jurowski, Christoph Eschenbach and others.
 Furthermore he is regularly invited to such orchestras as the MDR-Sinfonieorchester or the Chamber Orchestra of Leipzig.

-Fjodor became an Associate Member of the Mahler Chamber Orchestra in the 2019/20 season.
+Fjodor became an Associate Member of the Mahler Chamber Orchestra in the 2019/20 season, and was a member of the Lucerne Festival Orchestra in 2019.